 Why Won't the FireEvent Work?

 While using QTP’s click method on a search WebElement earlier today, I had an issue with the WebTable’s populate event not being triggered as it should have.
-If you ever experience a similar problem with your application (not performing an expected action after a certain event occurs), don’t give up – and be sure to try the FireEvent method.
+If you ever experience a similar problem with your application (not performing an expected action after a certain event), don’t give up – and try the FireEvent method.

 The FireEvent Description